 - Handshake: Shaking hands with what feels like a wet, limp fish communicates a lack of confidence and fear.
 Your handshake should be friendly and assertive, not weak and unsure.

-- Head motion: Shaking your head side to side when saying "yes" indicates disagreement and contradicts what your words are saying.
+- Head Motion: Shaking your head side to side when saying "yes" indicates disagreement and contradicts what your words are saying.
 Your head motions should be consistent with your words.
 When you are in agreement, nodding up and down in approval is expected.

-- Hand gestures: Fiddling with jewelry or keys suggests you are anxious or unsure, projecting lack of confidence in your words.
+- Hand Gestures: Fiddling with jewelry or keys suggests you are anxious or unsure, projecting lack of confidence in your words.
 Keep your hand motions consistent with your words.
-Instead of playing with your hair, jewelry, keys, or pen, keep your hands on a notebook or by your side to focus on your message and not distract.
+Instead of playing with your hair, jewelry, keys or pen, keep your hands on a notebook or by your side to focus on your message and not distract.

-- Hand gestures: If you touch other people too much when you talk to them, you could be infringing on their personal space, making them feel uncomfortable and even threatened.
+- Hand Gestures: If you touch other people too much when you talk to them, you could be infringing on their personal space, making them feel uncomfortable and even threatened.
 Too much physical contact in a professional setting can communicate neediness or an overly assertive personality.
 It is fine to touch someone's arm or shoulder if the conversation fits the gesture.
-Be responsive if they are uncomfortable with the move, and resist touching them again as you build your conversation.
+Be responsive if they are uncomfortable with the move and resist touching them again as you build your conversation.

 - Posture: Sitting too erect and "at attention" can put someone off and make them feel uncomfortable.
 It projects a formality that is appropriate in the military but not as much in civilian life.
 Your posture should communicate confidence and approachability to new people and situations.

-- Posture: Standing with your weight on your back foot and your hands in pocket communicates an aggressive posture, as if you are ready to leap forward or attack at a moment's notice.
+- Posture: Standing with your weight on your back foot and your hands in your pockets communicates an aggressive posture, as if you are ready to leap forward or attack at a moment's notice.
 Put your body weight on both feet, equally, and relax your shoulders and hands.
 If you put one hand in your pocket, be sure to show the inside of your other palm as you speak.
 This indicates you have nothing to hide and are approachable.

 While you might feel your body language is appropriate, always be mindful of the response you receive.
 If someone backs away from you or suddenly becomes defensive or closed off, you might have crossed the line.
-You can recover by simply changing the subject, stepping back one-step, or opening up your posture or hand gestures to indicate approachability.
+You can recover by simply changing the subject, stepping back one step, or opening up your posture or hand gestures to indicate approachability.